-Professional Company Dancers of Ballet 180
+Professional Dancers of Ballet 180

 Bridget began dancing at the age of 3 at the Conservatory of Music and Dance.
 She graduated summa cum laude from West Chester University with a B.A. in Psychology and a minor in Dance.
 She received the Barbara J. Lappano Dance Scholarship in 2014.
 She performed in and presented work at the Ladek Zdroj International Dance Festival in Poland in 2013.
 Her work, Ambiguity, was presented at the American College Dance Association (ACDA) Conference in 2015.
-This is Bridget’s second season with Ballet 180.
+This is Bridget’s third season with Ballet 180.

 Elizabeth began her training with the Dance Conservatory in Levittown at age three.
 She continued her training from age thirteen through eighteen at the Princeton Ballet School in NJ.
 After graduating high school, Elizabeth joined BalleMet’s pre professional program in OH where she also had the opportunity to perform with the company.
 She then moved to Columbia, SC to dance with Columbia Classical Ballet, performing in ballets such as Swan Lake, La Bayadere, The Nutcracker, and Sleeping Beauty.
 After moving back to Pennsylvania she joined the apprentice program at The Pennsylvania Academy of Ballet under Melinda Pendleton, John White, and Margarita DeSaa.
-This is Elizabeth’s first season with Ballet 180.
+This is Elizabeth’s second season with Ballet 180.